syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Customization.md

 ![](Customization_images/Customization_img2.png)

-* `EqualColorMapping` - The Equalcolormapping is used to differentiate the shape’s fill based on its underlying Value and Color.
+* `EqualColorMapping` - The Equal color mapping is used to differentiate the shape’s fill based on its underlying Value and Color.
 The properties of Equal color mapping is listed in the following table.

 <table>
 <tr>